OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

     lxc.include = '/var/tmp/one/etc/vmm/lxc/profiles/profile_privileged'

 That entry references a configuration file containing a lot of options for privileged containers.
-The admins can customize these options if require to do so.
+This file is located in the frontend at **/var/lib/one/remotes/etc/vmm/lxc/profiles/profile_privileged** and can be fine tuned by the admins if neccessary.
+In order to apply the changes to the lxc hosts, the file must be synced using the command `onehost sync`.

 Resource usage limitations
 --------------------------